 Hardware calibration is easily achieved with the included software, Palette Master Elements.

-Palette Master Elements was written especially for BenQ in conjunction with colour management experts X-Rite and it utilises many popular colour profiling devices, such as the Datacolor Spyder or the X-Rite i1 Display Pro.
+Palette Master Elements was written especially for BenQ in conjunction with colour management experts Calibrite and it utilises many popular colour profiling devices, such as the Datacolor Spyder or the X-rite i1 Display Pro /Calibrite ColorChecker Display Pro.

-I personally prefer the X-Rite Product and found that the i1 Display Pro rendered exceptional results without issue.
+I personally prefer the Calibrite Product and found that the ColorChecker Display Pro rendered exceptional results without issue.

 I have been using my BenQ SW2700PT photographers monitor for a little over three months now and to say I’m impressed would be a gross understatement.
 I am blown away at the accuracy and the ability of this monitor to render really subtle changes in tonality.
 This is something that is extremely important to me when working on my fine art landscape images.